Jet Propulsion Laboratory: Internships and fellowships

-Museum Alliance
+Museum & Informal Education Alliance Alliance

 JPL created the NASA Museum Alliance in 2003 out of a desire to provide museums, planetariums, visitor centers and other kinds of informal educators with exhibit materials, professional development and information related to the then-upcoming landings of the Mars rovers Spirit and Opportunity.
 The Alliance now has more than 500 members, who get access to NASA displays, models, educational workshops and networking opportunities through the program.
 Staff at educational organizations that meet the Museum Alliance requirements can register to participate online.

 The Museum Alliance is a subset of the JPL Education Office's Informal Education group, which also serves after-school and summer programs, parents and other kinds of informal educators.

+On December 9, 2020, the Museum Alliance officially announced a rebrand to the Museum & Informal Education (MIE) Alliance.
+In an announcement to members, they said, "Pronounced 'My' Alliance, our new name better reflects the diversity of organizations you represent."

 Educator Resource Center

-The NASA/JPL Educator Resource Center, which is moving from its location at the Indian Hill Mall in Pomona, Calif. at the end of 2013, offers resources, materials and free workshops for formal and informal educators covering science, technology, engineering and science topics related to NASA missions and science.
+The NASA/JPL Educator Resource Center, which is moving from its location at the Indian Hill Mall in Pomona, California, at the end of 2013, offers resources, materials and free workshops for formal and informal educators covering science, technology, engineering and science topics related to NASA missions and science.

+Keck Institute for Space Studies

+In 2008, Caltech and JPL jointly established the Keck Institute for Space Studies (KISS), an interdisciplinary think tank designed to foster early-stage innovation in space science and engineering.
+Based at Caltech, KISS organizes intensive study programs that bring together researchers from JPL, Caltech, and experts in specialized fields from a range of institutes to explore and implement mission concepts and technologies for space exploration and technology.
+Centered on the research and instrumentation strengths of Caltech and JPL, KISS convenes experts from academia, government, and industry to develop new mission concepts in planetary science, Earth science, and astrophysics.
+The institute also engages graduate students and postdoctoral researchers in its studies and promotes public outreach through lectures and online dissemination.
+While KISS does not directly manage space missions, several of its studies have seeded proposals that evolved into JPL-led projects for NASA.

+Some of the JPL missions influenced by KISS include: